EberlyODL/chem202/pla-lecture-16.md

 [ciscode|rev=1|tool=elmsmedia|item=4237|entity_type=node|render=display_mode|display_mode=image__lightboxed]

 The second pattern is **nucleophilic attack**, characterized by a nucleophile attacking an electrophile.
+(Note that this is similar to the proton transfer where the proton is the electrophile.
+This is classified separately due to the unique nature of the energy and rate of proton transfer steps.)
+A nucleophilic attack will involve electrophiles that are NOT protons!

 [ciscode|rev=1|tool=elmsmedia|item=4233|entity_type=node|render=display_mode|display_mode=image__lightboxed]